 Purpose: Combining cryotherapy and thermotherapy is generally recommended.
 This generates stimulation of blood flow by drawing blood into an inflamed and painful area with heat and driving out the blood with an ice pack application.

 Application: For most patients coming to our office, a 10 minute hot/10 minute cold/10 minute hot routine is used.
-This routine is recognized as the Hunting’s Effect whereby too long an ice session reflexively forces the blood back into the inflamed area resulting in more pain.
+This routine is known as the Hunting’s Effect whereby too long an ice session reflexively forces the blood back into the inflamed area resulting in more pain.
 Hunting’s Effect is profitable for the body when you may find yourself in trouble of severe cold, but not when attempting to control pain and inflammation.
-Heat eases muscles and joints and cold drives out inflammation.
+Heat eases muscles and joints and cold pushes out swelling.
 A balance of the two is best.

 (1) heat with electroptherapy